team-telnyx/telnyx-video-ios/README.md

 # Telnyx Video SDK for iOS
 This repository contains releases of Telnyx's Video SDK for iOS.
-These releases can be installed as a CocoaPod or manually into your project.
+Currently a release is installed through CocoaPods.

 ## Adding Telnyx Video SDK to your iOS Client Application:
 Currently the Video SDK is delivered through Cocoapods.